What Is Denver’s Green Building Initiative?

-The Denver Green Roof Initiative requires new buildings and existing buildings undergoing roof replacements in Denver to cover a percentage of a building into green space, solar panels, or a combination of the two.
-This law is designed for buildings over 25,000 sq. ft., that need permits after Jan.
+The Denver Green Building Initiative is a new requirement for new buildings and existing buildings undergoing roof replacements in Denver.
+You must cover a percentage of a building with green space, solar panels, energy efficiency upgrades or other environmental options.
+This law is only designed for buildings over 25,000 sq. ft., that need permits after Jan.
 1st, 2018.

 Denver is the 3rd highest in UHI; meaning Denver is much hotter (about 23 degrees hotter) in summer than its surrounding rural areas.
 With only 50% of Denver homes having AC, hotter weather can result in heat-related illness or death.

-What Should You Know About Denver’s Green Roof Initiative?
+What Should You Know About Denver’s Green Building Initiative?

-Initially, The Denver Green Roof Initiative was not well received in the development community, because of the cost and the additional hoops to jump through to build in Denver.
+Initially, The Denver Green Roof Initiative (passed by voters) was not well received in the development community, because of the cost and the additional hoops to jump through to build in Denver.

-To mitigate this, a Green Roof Task Force Committee was formed with local stakeholders.
-After six months, they reached a consensus-- creating a Green Building Proposal for Denver’s City Council to vote on.
+To mitigate this, a Green Roof Task Force Committee was formed with local stakeholders after the law passed.
+After six months, they reached a consensus– creating a Green Building Proposal for Denver’s City Council to vote on.

-Denver’s City Council is in the process of voting on accepting the new Denver Green Building Initiative into law.
-The City is creating new rules, regulations, definitions, permitting forms and hiring additional City staff.
-The decision to finalize this proposal should occur in fall 2018.
+Denver’s City Council unanimously voted the new Denver Green Building Initiative into law in October 2018.
+The City created new rules, regulations, definitions, permitting forms and is hiring additional City staff.
+The new Green Building Initiative went into effect Nov.
+2, 2018.

-The Denver Green Roof Initiative Vs. The Denver Green Building Proposal
+Denver’s Green Roof Initiative vs. Green Building Initiative

-The Denver Green Roof Initiative uses solar panels and green roofs to solve environmental problems.
+The Denver Green Roof Initiative allowed only solar panels, green roofs or a combination to solve environmental problems.
 The Green Roof Task Force Committee changed the Initiative to create the Denver Green Building Proposal.
-This proposal address' the same issues but allow more options for developers.
-Below we discuss the pros and cons of the new Denver Green Building Proposal over the initial Green Roof Initiative.
+This proposal address’ the same issues but allow more options for developers.
+Below we discuss the pros and cons of the new Denver Green Building Initiative over the initial Green Roof Initiative.